 When it comes to companies and corporations, everyone has an opinion – customers, shareholders, the media, the government and the general public.
 There are dozens of viewpoints, and almost as many types of PR.
 Each type has a purpose, and each one suits a different type of professional.
-Here are some examples to get you started, as well as an of the skills you need to thrive in this field and facts you might not know...
+Here are some examples to get you started, as well as an overview of the skills you need to thrive in public relations and facts you might not know.

 Media relations is all about dealing with the media – writing press releases, scheduling interviews and giving press conferences.
 The goal is to generate positive coverage of your company or your product.
 Basically, you want the media to do your advertising for free.